Kids’ Valentine’s Day Cards and Ideas

 It is so cold here apparently children run the risk of their brains not working and so there is no school.
 For the second day.
 It’s either that or the entire school district hates me and wants me to be unhappy.
 This is definitely the only explanation for the upcoming farce that is “Mid-Winter Break”.

 On the bright side I’ve decided we’re going to make our own valentines this year for the kid’s class Valentine’s Day parties.
 I’ve been in such a good mood the last few weeks, even somewhat in charge of my time, so crafting seems appealing.
 I searched for some ideas to show my 8-year-old so we could decide what to do with all this copious free time we have because we live in the frozen tundra and the school district has it out for me.
 So I thought I’d share them with you.
 No trademarked characters to be found.

-Martha’s my next stop.
+Martha’s always my go-to for holiday crafts.
 Madison is very angry I won’t do this badge project with her, I would like to, I think it’s a fabulous idea but I don’t want to spend $25 on a button maker at this point.
 Maybe you are nicer than me.
 I am drawn to this flower/lollipop valentine.
 I think I’d be able to win Madison over with some pretty paper choices.
 If you notice, I have a theme here in our choices: simple, easy and cute.